HOW TO CLEAN INLINE SKATE BEARINGS

 - Reassembly and installation – Don't forget to re-lubricate the bearings before reassembling them.

-The first thing to do is remove your wheels from their axles.
+The first thing to do is to remove your skate wheels from their axles.
 You can do this with an Allen wrench or inline wheel tool.

 To push the bearing from the wheel, insert the push end of your tool into the bearing and apply pressure.
 You should hear the bearing snap or pop as it releases from the wheel.